 “We spent utterly a prolonged time with a word association battling them perplexing to get them to cover visits,” Vroman-Nagy says.

 Shariah Vroman-Nagy talks to her father, Tom Nagy, about a Mother’s Day present for her mom.
-Andreas Fuhrmann for KQED hide caption
+Andreas Fuhrmann for KQED

 toggle caption Andreas Fuhrmann for KQED